Call for an Initial Consultation (908) 561-5577

 • Baseline Testing.
 These are tests conducted in the offseason to provide a preinjury view of the student’s brain functions.

 • Post-Injury Testing.
 When a concussion is sustained or suspected, the baseline is given to the student again.
 Trained professionals then compare the baseline and post-injury tests for changes and abnormalities.
-The results help to determine if and when the student should play again and what other tests and treatments may be needed – including sending the injured athlete to a neurologist, neuropsychologist, or neurosurgeon.
+The results help to determine if and when the student should play again and what other tests and treatments may be needed, including sending the injured athlete to a neurologist, neuropsychologist, or neurosurgeon.
 The post-injury test should be given after the athlete is symptom-free.

 Concussions rates by sport among United States high school athletes

 A study by the Center for Injury Research and Policy recently examined concussions suffered by high school athletes in the United States in 20 sports during the 2008 to 2010 school years.
 During that time, an estimated 300,000 sports-related concussions happened each year.
-The only activity, the report said, that causes more concussions among high school students are motor vehicle accidents.
+The only activity, the report said, that causes more concussions among high school students is motor vehicle accidents.

 Concussion Rates by Sport